ecmwf/IonBeam/README.md

 ### 📡 What is IonBeam?

 **IonBeam** is a toolkit for **stream based processing of IoT observations**.
 It allows observational IoT data to be
-1. Ingested from many sources: REST APIs, MQTT brokers, file servers etc.
+1. 🔗 Ingested from many sources: REST APIs, MQTT brokers, file servers etc.
-2. Transformed, cleaned, split, combined and anything else.
+2. 🔄 Transformed, cleaned, split, combined and anything else.
-3. Output into multiple storage formats.
+3. 💾 Output into multiple storage formats and databases.

 Ionbeam uses a **message / action architecture**.
 Chunks of observations are represented by messages.
 Messages are routed through a series of actions which perform processing stesps before the final data is written out.